-The Senate Office advises Heads of School when an external examiner's appointment is due to expire and requests that steps be taken to appoint a replacement, except by agreement of the Senate.
+The Senate Office advises Heads of School or Directors of Research Institute or their nominee (hereinafter referred to as Head(s) of School) when an External Examiner's appointment is due to expire and requests that steps be taken to appoint a replacement, except by agreement of the Senate.

 1. Head(s) of School completes a nomination form and signs it.
 The form must be signed and endorsed by all the Head(s) of School, contributing to the course/programme.
 The following documents must be included with the nomination form:

 - A copy of the nominee's passport

 In the case of intercalated degrees, due to the number of Schools involved, it is acceptable for the nominating School to obtain agreement via email from the other participating Schools and for the head of the nominating School only to sign the form.
 Evidence of these agreements should be included with the original nomination form.

 2. The form is then passed to Senate Office for approval.

 3. After consideration and approval, an appointment letter is sent to the examiner.
 Copies of this appointment letter are also sent to the Head of School Administration.